Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - Fix for crash during couple, see  https://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__322467
 - Temporary fix for custom light glows not appearing, see  https://www.elvastower.com/forums/index.php?/topic/38247-actual-lightglowpng-generates-too-small-lights-in-existing-trainsets/page__view__findpost__p__322524
 - added possibility to set max wind speed in the ORNYMG only option window
-- NEW: Bug fix for https://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__326393 crash opening F9 after restore
+- bug fix for https://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__326393 crash opening F9 after restore
 - skipped merge of PR #1166 into ORNYMG; possibility of using textures in formats different than .ace and .dds in certain cases
 - features which are present in Unstable release or on Github but not yet in the publicly available testing release:
-  *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- Automatic speed control (Cruise Control) refactoring, by cesarBLG (PR #1091) *- Wagon Size and Centering Controls, by steelfill (PR #1122) *- Built-in PBL2 brake controller, by cesarBLG (PR #1124) *- Switchable brake system, see https://www.elvastower.com/forums/index.php?/topic/38658-air-brakes-europe-uic , by gpz (PR #1057)
+  *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- Switchable brake system, see https://www.elvastower.com/forums/index.php?/topic/38658-air-brakes-europe-uic , by gpz (PR #1057)
   *- Brake cuts power unification, see https://blueprints.launchpad.net/or/+spec/brake-cuts-power-parameters , by cesarBLG (PR #1081)
-  *- Temporary fix for https://bugs.launchpad.net/or/+bug/2148824 Null crash in timetable mode (PR #1219) *- Partial bug fix for https://bugs.launchpad.net/or/+bug/2148806 Switch state isn't synced in multiplayer mode (PR #1218) *- Switchable brake system, by gpz (PR #1057)
-  *- ShapeHierarchy Attachment for More Wagon Addons, by steelfill (PR #1126) *- Add missing sounds on control cars, cy cesarBLG (PR #1216) *- New Sounds for Diesel Locomotives, plus refactoring of sound debug window, by steelfill (PR #1221) *- NEW: Improved mouse scroll wheel behaviour, by sweiland (PR #1229) *- NEW: Sync running gear with axle position, by cesarBLG (PR #1230) ]- NEW: Log consists with duplicate UiDs (PR #1231) *- NEW: Fix Settings Exporter description to match all other applications, by James Ross (PR #1232)
+  *- Automatic speed control (Cruise Control) refactoring, by cesarBLG (PR #1091) *- Wagon Size and Centering Controls, by steelfill (PR #1122) *- Built-in PBL2 brake controller, by cesarBLG (PR #1124) *- ShapeHierarchy Attachment for More Wagon Addons, by steelfill (PR #1126) *- Add missing sounds on control cars, cy cesarBLG (PR #1216) *- Partial bug fix for https://bugs.launchpad.net/or/+bug/2148806 Switch state isn't synced in multiplayer mode (PR #1218) *- (Updated) New Sounds for Diesel Locomotives, plus refactoring of sound debug window, by steelfill (PR #1221) *- NEW: Patch for Timetable Crash Bug 2148824, by roeter (PR #1226) *- NEW: Expanded Engine RPM Behaviors, by steelfill (PR #1235) *- NEW: adds MissingItem type to handle new item types in notifications/menu.json, by cjakeman (PR #1236) *- NEW: added Control Rectangles (Ctrl+F5) for 3d locomotives, by sweiland (PR #1237) *- NEW: Remove transmission from axle module, by cesarBLG (PR #1238) *- NEW: Fix bug with auxiliary tender, by peternewell(PR #1240) *- NEW: Fix for system name not extracted by Notifications, by cjakeman (PR #1243) *- NEW: Fix Speed Limit Warning Signs in Track Monitor, by steelfill (PR #1244)

 Info about content of the various PR to the Unstable release can be found here https://github.com/openrails/openrails/pulls